tohyuting/tp/docs/UserGuide.md

 * `delete warehouse 1` Removes the warehouse at index 1.
 * `delete supplier 12` Removes supplier at index 12 from the list of suppliers.

+### Deletes a product in a certain warehouse or supplier : `delete`

+Deletes a product entry no longer stored by a certain warehouse or sold by a specific supplier.

+Format: `delete TYPE INDEX pd/PRODUCT_NAME`

+* The PRODUCT_NAME must be identifiable and starts with alphanumeric character.
+* The product with the PRODUCT_NAME should be in the INDEX-th supplier/warehouse in the displayed list.

+Examples:

+* `delete warehouse 1 pd/Panadol` Removes product with the name _Panadol_ from
+the warehouse at index 1 of the list of warehouse.
+* `delete supplier 12 pd/Aspirin` Removes product with the name _Aspirin_
+the from supplier at index 12 from the list of suppliers.

 ### Finding medical product associated with warehouses / suppliers: `find`